PARAGRAPH SUMMARY OF

 Titus – 3 Chapters

-Titus is a short letter of guidance and encouragement to a young pastor that includes great advice usable by all of us.
+Titus is a short letter of guidance and encouragement to a young pastor that includes excellent advice usable by all of us.

 Philemon – 1 Chapter